-Applicants are responsible for submitting a complete application package, including the application form available online at www.trident.edu listing all prior institutions attended.
-All students are required to have official transcripts on file to receive proper evaluation of transfer credits and a decision on admission to Trident.
-Students with transcript holds at prior institutions are responsible to clear the holds to ensure that official transcripts are released timely and submitted to Trident for proper evaluation.
+Applicants are responsible for submitting a complete application package as outlined in the degree level Admission Requirements and Required Documents below in order for Trident to render a decision on admissibility.
 Students are also required to review and sign the Enrollment Agreement and Disclosure (EAD) form as part of the admission process.
 Prospective students are encouraged to review this catalog, program specific information, and disclosures prior to signing the EAD.